The world of RVing can be overwhelming for those who are just jumping in. There are all kinds of things to learn before your first RV trip.

 Slow and Steady

-As mentioned above, slow is the way to go in an RV.
+When driving an RV, slow is always the way to go.
 Go ahead and get all the way over to the right.
 Pick a speed around 55 or 60 mph and stick to it.
 Other people will go around you, but that’s okay.
 It’s better to take things a hit more slowly and stay safe than it is to get there a little bit faster.

 Leave Space, Brake Early